Gao Gang: Beijing

 Although Gao's transfer to Beijing made him more controllable by the Party center, it motivated him to achieve greater advancement within the Party hierarchy.
 He saw himself as the second most important leader in China, second only to Mao upon his promotion above Zhou Enlai.
 After his appointment to Beijing, he openly disagreed with the appointment of party leaders, rather than military leaders, to high government positions.
-In 1952 and 1953 there were several major changes in the central administrative structure.
+He often clashed with Finance Minister Bo Yibo over collectivization and tax policies.
+In 1952 and 1953, there were several major changes in the central administrative structure.
 Peng Dehuai was recalled from Korea and placed in charge of the Central Military Commission, a post which had previously been held by Zhou Enlai.
 After transferring his military responsibilities to Peng, Zhou focused his efforts on devising China's first Five-Year Plan, with the participation of the Soviet Union.
 Mao indicated that he was not pleased with Zhou's performance; and, in late 1952 and late 1953, Mao initiated a major reshuffling of the central government hierarchy.

 Several regional commanders, including Gao Gang, Deng Xiaoping, and Rao Shushi, were also transferred to the Beijing to take over responsibilities from Zhou.
+Gao was to head the State Planning Commission.
 Although he technically retained the position of the third most important man in the official hierarchy (after Mao Zedong and Liu Shaoqi), Zhou's position was considerably weakened.
 For example, while Zhou was in charge of foreign relations, Mao sent Gao Gang to receive and negotiate plans with the North Korean leader, Kim Il Sung, in 1953 during his arrival in November.
 A telegram from Zhou Enlai to Chai Junwu, Peng Dehuai, and Gao Gang, confirms that Mao specifically sent Gao to "discuss military operations and supplies in North Korea, the training and arrangement of the North Korea People’s Army and organs after they enter the Northeast, and other questions."

+In the period before the Gao Gang Affair, Gao's power in the Party had increased, particularly as a result of Mao's dissatisfaction with Liu Shaoqi over the slow pace in China's transition to a socialist system.
+Gao had ambitions to supplant Liu and Mao gave him discreet encouragement, as Mao had complained about Liu and Zhou to Gao privately in the winter of 1952, which convinced Gao to proceed in taking on a more high-profile role.